bharath12b5/mvn-linux/Building-OpenShift-Origin.md

 # Building OpenShift Origin

 [OpenShift Origin V3](https://github.com/openshift/origin) is a distribution of Kubernetes optimized for continuous application development and multi-tenant deployment.
-The stable release of OpenShift Origin 1.1.3 has been built and tested on Linux on z Systems.
-The following instructions can be used for RHEL 7.1 and RHEL 7.2.
+The instructions provided below specify the steps to build OpenShift Origin 1.1.3 on Linux on the IBM z Systems for RHEL 7.1 and RHEL 7.2.

-### _**General Note:**_
+### _**General Notes:**_
-_When following the steps below please use a standard permission user unless otherwise specified._
+i) _When following the steps below please use a standard permission user unless otherwise specified._

+ii) _A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it._

 ## Building and Installing OpenShift Origin